ilyapaddubny/News-ToDay/README.md

 Welcome to News ToDay, your go-to news application for staying updated with the latest headlines and personalized news feeds.
 Whether you're interested in global affairs, technology breakthroughs, or lifestyle trends, News ToDay has you covered.

+Please Note: News ToDay utilizes the free version of the API, which includes limitations such as displaying partial articles instead of the entire content.

 ## Features

 - **Stay Informed:** Access the most popular news stories and curated news feeds.